Arghya-lab/teleg-api-bot/README.md

 # teleg-api-bot

-Telegram Api for new bot system
+Teleg-api-bot is a  Api based bot.It is fresh,useful and cool bot for telegram.

 ## Getting started